AckeeCZ/ios-cookbook/BestPractices.md

 - User inputs with multiple options (e.g. `UIAlertView`'s YES and NO)
 - Data source driven inputs (e.g. a table items with action blocks that were defined in the data source)
 - Returns many values (for example looking for a field in a collection and returning the field and the `IndexPath`)
-- If there’s no tracked state or if state it’s defined in the same method
+- If there’s no tracked state or if state is defined in the same method

 ### Delegate
 - Synchronous (e.g. buttons actions in views that should perform on their parents)